jaimetur/PhotoMigrator/README.md

 With this example, the script will connect to Synology Photos database and will delete all Empty Albums found.

 ### <span style="color:blue">Extra Mode: Delete Duplicates Albums in Synology Photos:</span>
+From version 2.0.0 onwards, the script can be executed in 'Delete Duplicates Albums in Synology Photos' Mode.

-If you configure properly the file 'nas.config' and execute this Extra Mode, the script will connect automatically to your Synology Photos database and will look for all Duplicates Albums in Synology Photos database.
+If you configure properly the file 'Synology.config' and execute this Extra Mode, the script will connect automatically to your Synology Photos database and will look for all Duplicates Albums in Synology Photos database.

 If any Duplicated Album is found, the script will remove it from Synology Photos.